hscic-open-data/indicator-portal/README.md

 - Finally, check that the new file is a valid xml using an xml validator (such as https://www.w3schools.com/xml/xml_validator.asp)

 - Save the file.

+## 2. Convert to a json file (using Google Refine)

+Google refine is useful for test and cell conversion, and the ability to apply saved steps (recipes).
+The xml schema can be opened in Excel as a tabular representation, however nested elements (items in lists) make the file difficult to work with.

+- In Google Refine, create a new project.
+Import the combined xml file and hit Next to proceed.
+On the next screen, click on the first level (**\<portal\>**) to ensure that the entire file is loaded.
+Then click Create Project.